miku/ntto/README.md

 Mode of operation
 -----------------

-ntto takes a RULES file (alternatively uses some builtin-rules) to abbreviate common prefixes in n-triple files.

-ntto does not do the replacements itself, but outsources it to external programs.
+`ntto` takes a RULES file (alternatively uses some [hardwired](https://github.com/miku/ntto/blob/master/rules.go) rules) to abbreviate common prefixes in a n-triple file. `ntto` does not do the replacements itself, but outsources it to external programs, like `replace` or `perl`.

-This will shrink in between 30k and 3M lines per second.
-The resulting files can be up to 50% of the size of the original file.
+With the help of `replace` ntto can shorten up to 3M lines per second.
+The resulting file size can be up to 50% of the size of the original file.

 Example rules file
 ------------------